Age-restricted community: United States

 According to 55places.com, Florida has the most age-restricted communities with more than 375 communities, with New Jersey coming in second with more than 230 age-restricted communities.
 Other popular states for age-restricted communities include Oregon, North Carolina, South Carolina, Pennsylvania, and Utah.

 While in the United States discrimination in housing is generally prohibited, the Fair Housing Act of 1968 and the Housing for Older Persons Act of 1995 (109 STAT.
 787) allow communities to restrict residency to older individuals.
 Individuals may buy into these properties regardless of age; however, the owner may be prohibited from occupying the property according to the association declarations and bylaws.

-According to research compiled by TRI Pointe Homes, there are 75 million people who comprise the boomer generation and over 32 million of these who are over the age of 55 would consider living in an age-restricted community.
+According to research compiled by TRI Pointe Homes, of the 75 million people who comprise the boomer generation, over 32 million of these who are over the age of 55 would consider living in an age-restricted community.

 Costs

-With most age restricted communities, there are homeowner association (HOA) fees that cover services and amenities to resident such as golf courses, game nights, clubhouses, pools, and landscaping.
+With most age restricted communities, there are homeowner association (HOA) fees that cover services and amenities to resident such as golf courses, game nights, clubhouses, pools, television service, Internet connectivity, and landscaping.
 In the United States, these fees can range from $100 — $500 a month.